-- 1. Add another map element to the canvas, right under the title text. - 2.
-In the Item properties tab, open the Overview dropdown.

-- 3. Set the Overview frame to Map 0.
-This creates a shadowed rectangle over the smaller map representing the extent visible in the bigger map. - 4.
-Check also the Frame option with a black color and a Thickness of 0.30.
+- Add another map element to the canvas, right under the title text. - In the Item properties tab, open the Overview dropdown. - Set the Overview frame to Map 0.
+This creates a shadowed rectangle over the smaller map representing the extent visible in the bigger map. - Check also the Frame option with a black color and a Thickness of 0.30.

 Notice that your overview map is not really giving an overview of the forest area which is what you want.
-You want this map to represent the whole forest area and you want it to show only the background map and the forest_stands_2012 layer, and not display the sample plots.
+You want this map to represent the whole forest area and you want it to show only the background map and the forest\stands\2012 layer, and not display the sample plots.
 And also you want to lock its view so it does not change anymore whenever you change the visibility or order of the layers.

-- 1. Go back to the map, but don't close the Print Layout. - 2.
-Right click the forest_stands_2012 layer and click on Zoom to Layer Extent. - 3.
-Deactivate all layers except for basic_map and forest_stands_2012. - 4.
-Expand the Manage map themes tool on the Layers panel and select Add theme. - 5.
-Name it basic_overview. - 6.
-Go back to the print layout. - 7.
-With the small map selected, click the Set map extent to match main canvas extent to set its extents to what you can see in the map window. - 8.
-Lock the view for the overview map by checking Follow map theme and selecting basic_overview under Main properties.
+- Go back to the map, but don't close the Print Layout. - Right click the forest\stands\2012 layer and click on Zoom to Layer Extent. - Deactivate all layers except for basic\map and forest\stands\2012. - Go back to the Print Layout. - With the small map selected, click the Set to map canvas extent to set its extents to what you can see in the map window. - Lock the view for the overview map by checking Lock layers for map item under Main properties.

 Now your overview map is more what you expected and its view will not change anymore.
 But, of course, now your detail map is not showing anymore the stand borders nor the sample plots.
-Let's fix that:
+Lets fix that:

-- 1. Go to the map window again and select the layers you want to be visible (systematic_plots_clip, forest_stands_2012 copy and Basic_map). - 2.
-Zoom again to have only a few lines of sample plots visible. - 3.
-Go back to the Print Layout window.

-- 4. Select the bigger map in your layout. - 5.
-In Item properties click on Update preview and Set map extent to match main canvas extent.
+- Go to the map window again and select the layers you want to be visible (systematic\plots\clip, forest\stands\2012 copy and Basic\map). - Zoom again to have only a few lines of sample plots visible. - Go back to the Print Layout window. - Select the bigger map in your layout ( ) - In Item properties click on Update preview and Set to map canvas extent.